 This information is also available as a printable PDF booklet.

 Friendship and cancer

 Today, most people with cancer are treated in the outpatient setting – they don’t have to stay in the hospital.
-Advances in cancer treatment and symptom management let them remain at home.
 During this time they often need help, support, and encouragement.

 Many studies have found that cancer survivors with strong emotional support tend to better adjust to the changes cancer brings to their lives, have a more positive outlook, and often report a better quality of life.
 Research has shown that people with cancer need support from friends.
 You can make a big difference in the life of someone with cancer.

 Friends of people with cancer often want to help, but don’t know what to do.